frankframework/frank-doc/README.md

 There are a few other JavaDoc tags that are relevant for the Frank!Doc:

 **@ProtectedAttribute:** Put this Java annotation above a setter method to prevent it from becoming an attribute.
 You can also use this annotation to suppress inheritance of an attribute.
-If you override an attribute setter and put the `@ProtectedAttribute` annotation above the overriding method, then the overriding Java class will not declare and not inherit the attribute.
+If you override an attribute setter with this annotation, the derived class will not re-introduce the attribute.
+In other words, this annotation is inherited.

 **@ff.defaultElement:** To explain this tag, something else must be explained first.
 Consider the example Frank configuration shown below: